-Among the mandates of BPCA is to design and sponsor clinical trials on therapeutics in pediatric populations.
+One of the primary mandates of BPCA is to prioritize and sponsor clinical trials of therapeutics in pediatric populations.
 Doing so requires collaboration among NICHD, other NIH institutes, non-government organizations, and the U.S. Food and Drug Administration (FDA).
-Specific goals include the following:
+Specific goals of the clinical research program include the following:

 - Carefully monitoring all BPCA-sponsored studies in children for compliance with all federal regulations